suvera/winter-modules/winter-kafka/README.md

 name | Yes | Producer  Name
 topic | Yes | (string) Message will be produced to this Topic. log_level | No | Default Value: `6` (Integer). <br>Set log level value.
 EMERG = 0, ALERT = 1, CRIT = 2, ERR = 3, WARNING = 4, NOTICE = 5, INFO = 6, DEBUG = 7,
 logCallback | No | Default Value: `dev\winterframework\kafka\KafkaLogCallbackDefault` <br>Set log callback.
 You will get events according to log_level.
-Must be derived from KafkaLogCallback.
-Set 0 to disable it.
+Must be derived from KafkaLogCallback. <br>Set 0 to disable it.
 (Others) | - |  [Full List of Settings](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md)

 ## How to write a consumer worker